platformsh/platformsh-docs/docs/src/domains/steps/subdomains.md

 ### Subdomain hijacking protection

 By default, Platform.sh allows only one project to use a given domain at a time.
-This security measure is there to prevent a malicious actor from registering a project with a subdomain like `evil.example.com` and using that to set cookies on your `example.com` website.
+This is to prevent a malicious actor from registering a project with a subdomain such as `evil.example.com` and using that to set cookies on your `example.com` website.

 When a domain is added to any project, the first level of the domain not in the PSL is considered "reserved" for that project.